vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/sms_essentials.rst

 companies expand their market reach, especially in some countries, where emails might not be very common, or even used at all.

-Odoo's *SMS Marketing* application can also help boost conversion rates around valuable actions, such as event registrations, free trials, purchases, etc., since text and mobile-based marketing channels typically yield higher :abbr:`CTOR (click-to-open rate)` and :abbr:`CTR (click-through rate)` outcomes.
+Leansoft's *SMS Marketing* application can also help boost conversion rates around valuable actions, such as event registrations, free trials, purchases, etc., since text and mobile-based marketing channels typically yield higher :abbr:`CTOR (click-to-open rate)` and :abbr:`CTR (click-through rate)` outcomes.